json-schema-org/referencing/draft-handrews-jri.md

 The following keywords are roughly analogous to web links:

-* The `$id` keyword effectively defines a link with relation type "self".
+* The `"$id"` keyword effectively defines a link with relation type "self".
 * Reference keywords with object semantics effectively defines a link with relation type "full".
 * Reference keywords with keyword semantics effectively defines a link with the generic relation type "related".